HCL-TECH-SOFTWARE/commerce-razorpay-integration/README.md

 If you have questions or encounter problems with an HCL Commerce open source asset, please open an issue in the asset's GitHub repository.
 For more information about GitHub issues, including creating an issue, please refer to GitHub Docs.
 The HCL Commerce Innovation Factory Team, who develops HCL Commerce open source assets, monitors GitHub issues and will do their best to address them.

-# HCLC-Razorpay=PaymentGateway Integration
+# HCLC-Razorpay-PaymentGateway Integration
-This assets provides integration from HCL Commerce to Razorpay Payment Gatway.
+This integration-asset provides integration from HCL Commerce to Razorpay Payment-Gateway.
 Merchants can integrate Razorpay to their commerce website and empower customers with new payment system.

 We are using these Razorpay Rest services during the checkout flow-
 1. Create order in Razorpay server.